PiuPiue/awesome-editorjs/readme.md

 * [Contractify](https://contractify.io) - Contract management software for e-signing, managing and automating all your contracts online
 * [Tulsk](https://tulsk.io) - AI-powered project management tool designed to simplify your workflow.
 * [WebResearcherJS](https://github.com/kvgc/WebResearcherJS-extension) -  Firefox extension which allows users to take notes on webpages
+* [t-notes](https://notes.tcode.xin) - t-notes is a note-taking and cloud storage platform that combines a powerful Editor.js-powered editor with secure file storage.

 ### Open source projects